Masa331/xsd_model/README.md

 # XsdModel [![Build Status](https://travis-ci.org/Masa331/xsd_model.svg?branch=master)](https://travis-ci.org/Masa331/xsd_model)

-*Note that this can be unstable until 1.0.0*

 Takes a XSD string and parses it into a tree structure of nodes.
 A lot similar to Nokogiri but with few more useful methods.

 Content: